piximi/documentation/piximi-documentation/create-cell-crops-with-cellprofiler.md

 Within the `NamesAndTypes` module, assign appropriate names for the DNA and GFP channels.
 ```

-### 2. IdentifyPrimaryObjects
+## 2. IdentifyPrimaryObjects

-Then, add a `IdentifyPrimaryObjects` module and set `rawDNA` as the input image.
+Then, add an `IdentifyPrimaryObjects` module and set your DNA image (e.g. `rawDNA`) as the input image.
 Name this primary object `Nuclei`.
-Adjust the parameters accordingly so an appropriate segmentation is achieved while using test mode.
+Adjust the parameters so an appropriate segmentation is achieved while using test mode.

 ```{figure} ./img/user-guide-identify-primary-object-view.png
 ---